-The rule of consent is based on the recognition that competent individuals are entitled to make their own health care decisions – even if their decisions appear to the health professional as not being in their best interests.
+The rule of consent is based on the recognition that competent individuals are entitled to make their own health care decisions – even if their decisions may sometimes appear to the health professional as not being in their best interests.

 A health professional who treats a consumer without informing them adequately about the procedure (see “What information must be given to a patient?”) can be subject to an action in negligence; if a patient’s consent is not obtained, the health professional can be subject to an action in trespass to the person (commonly called assault).